rdok/7daystodie_mod_no_compass/documentation/about.md

 ## Changelog
 ### 1.2.2 09-Aug-24
-feat: Use a better and safer approach to hiding the elements.
+- feat: Extracted Steel UI compatibility to a separate mod, to eliminate XML warnings.
-fix: Extracted Steel UI compatibility to a separate mod, to eliminate XML warnings.
+- fix: Use a better and safer approach to hiding the elements.
 ### 1.0.1 SteelUICompatibility - 09-Aug-24
-feat: Use a better and safer approach to hiding the elements.
+- feat: Hide enemies POI, game stage and location (they are all under the compass window)
-feat: Hide enemies POI, game stage and location (they are all under the compass window)
+- fix: Use a better and safer approach to hiding the elements.

 ## Features